 Pont l'Eveque is a French cheese.
-It is believed that its name is derived from 'Norman abbey' in Normandy, France where it was mainly produced during the 12th century.
+Its name is believed to be derived from the 'Norman abbey' in Normandy, France, where it was produced during the 12th century.
 The cheese is also known as Moyaux cheese.

-Probably one of the oldest cheeses of that area, Pont l'Eveque was called as d'Angelot during ancient days.
+Probably one of the oldest cheeses of that area, Pont l'Eveque, was called d'Angelot during ancient days.
 Made from cow's milk, this cheese is manufactured throughout the year.
-Small, square shaped Pont l'Eveque is of pale yellow colour while its rind has white-orange colour.
+Small, square-shaped Pont l'Eveque is pale yellow while its rind is white-orange in colour.

-A soft and very rich cheese with creamy and full-bodied flavour, tastes best when eaten at room temperature.
+Soft and very rich cheese with creamy and full-bodied flavour tastes best when eaten at room temperature.
 It is an excellent dessert cheese, which goes well with a robust wine.